SumavisionQ5/SNESticleRevive/README.md

 **TO BE FIXED:**

-* "Browser SRAM files" *currently not working properly, files won't show yet*
+* "Browse SRAM files" *currently not working properly, files won't show yet*
 * "Reset the emulator" *currently not working properly, it resets the console*

 **TO BE ADDED:**